qcif-training/StatisticalComparisonsInfectiousDiseases/_episodes/04-Categorical-Variables.md

 ## Introducing categorical data

-Having looked at the gallstones dataset, you will have noticed that many of the columns contain just two or three distinct values - for example, M and F, or 1, 2, and 3.
+Having looked at the tuberculosis dataset, you will have noticed that many of the columns contain just two or three distinct values - for example, M and F, or 1, 2, and 3.
 These are examples of __categorical__ data - where samples are assigned to one of a limited number of fixed, distinct categories.
 Categories